Farmland as

 Traditional assets (equities, bonds, and real estate) move together, especially during market stress.
 This high correlation concentrates risk without proportional reward.

-What single asset can shift this entire curve upward and to the left?
+What single asset can shift the Efficient Frontier upward and to the left?

 Strategic Integration of Farmland for Optimal Portfolios